velvia/metricsgeek/README.md

 The only assumption is that the JSON consists of deeper and deeper levels of hashes.

+* Get metrics in real time, no need to wait minutes for a central service to index your logs
+* Easily see load and traffic imbalances across a cluster
+* Select and filter metrics easily using wildcards
+* Group and summarize metrics

 Quick start
 ===========
 To get a list of metrics keys from your servers: